Ising Supercriticality and Universal Magnetocalorics in Spiral Antiferromagnet Nd$_3$BWO$_9$

-\textit{Introduction.---} Frustrated spin systems offer an ideal platform for uncovering exotic magnetic states and transitions~\cite{Sachdev2008QMag, Sachdev2000, Balents2010, Sachdev2015, Zhou2017RMP, Broholm2020}.
-Among them, rare-earth magnets are particularly compelling, where the interplay of geometric and interaction frustration can give rise to a rich landscape of exotic spin states~\cite{Wu2019YAO, Kish2025YAO, Shen2016, Han2020, Hu2020, Zhou2024RESSL, Liu2024YBGO}.
-Recently, a new family of rare-earth layered-kagome compounds, RE$_3$BWO$_9$ (RE = Pr-Sm, Gd–Ho) is discovered~\cite{Krutko2006lz, Tian2020IC}.
-In particular, the compound \nbwo\ hosts magnetic \ch{Nd^{3+}} ions that form spin-orbit Kramers doublets, constituting an effective $S = 1/2$ frustrated antiferromagnet~\cite{AZ2023PRB, AZ2025PRBL, Tian2023PRB, Khuntia2025PRB}.
-Initially, its kagome-layered structure was thought to potentially host a quantum spin liquid phase~\cite{Tian2020IC, AZ2023PRB}, sparking significant research interests.
+Frustrated spin systems offer an ideal platform for uncovering exotic magnetic states and transitions~\cite{Sachdev2008QMag, Sachdev2000, Balents2010, Sachdev2015, Zhou2017RMP, Broholm2020}.
+Among them, rare-earth magnets are particularly compelling, in which the interplay of geometric frustration and quantum fluctuations can give rise to a rich landscape of exotic spin states~\cite{Wu2019YAO, Kish2025YAO, Shen2016, Han2020, Hu2020, Zhou2024RESSL, Liu2024YBGO}.
+Recently, a new family of rare-earth compounds with stacked kagome layers, RE$_3$BWO$_9$ (RE = Pr-Sm, Gd-Ho), has been discovered~\cite{Krutko2006lz, Tian2020IC}.
+In particular, the compound \nbwo\ hosts \ch{Nd^{3+}} ions that form spin-orbit Kramers doublets, constituting an effective $S = 1/2$ frustrated antiferromagnet~\cite{AZ2023PRB, Tian2023PRB}.
+Initially, its kagome-layered structure was thought to potentially host a quantum spin liquid phase, sparking significant research interest~\cite{Tian2020IC, AZ2023PRB, Tian2023PRB, AZ2025PRBL, Khuntia2025PRB}.

-Recent neutron scattering studies have established an antiferromagnetic (AF) order in \nbwo\ below 0.3~K~\cite{AZ2023PRB}, ruling out a quantum-spin-liquid ground state.
-Subsequent measurements revealed a complex spin order due to the triple braids of spiral Ising axes.
-The AF, 1/3-plateau, and partially polarized states are separated by two first-order metamagnetic transitions due to the strong magnetic anisotropy~\cite{AZ2025PRBL}.
-A magnetization jump occurs at the metamagnetic transition from the 1/3-plateau to the partially polarized phase [Fig.~\ref{fig1}(b)]~\cite{AZ2025PRBL, Tian2023PRB}.
-This jump vanishes above a critical temperature, as shown schematically in Figs.~\ref{fig1}(d-f); however, round peaks in specific heat ($C_p$) persist at significantly higher temperatures, forming two ``ridges'' emanating from the critical endpoint (CEP)~\cite{Tian2023PRB}, as shown in Figs.~\ref{fig2}(a,b).
-A rich field-temperature phase diagram has been mapped out by magnetic and thermodynamic measurements~\cite{AZ2023PRB, Tian2023PRB}, complemented by low-energy dynamical probes ($\mu$SR, NMR) of spin fluctuations~\cite{Khuntia2025PRB}.
-These measurements collectively establish \nbwo\ as a compelling platform for investigating field-induced spin state transitions and critical phenomena.
+Recently, neutron scattering studies have established an antiferromagnetic (AF) order in \nbwo\ below 0.3~K~\cite{AZ2023PRB}, ruling out a spin-liquid ground state.
+Subsequent measurements revealed a complex spin order due to the triple braids of spiral Ising axes~\cite{AZ2025PRBL}.
+The AF, 1/3-plateau, and partially polarized states are separated by two first-order spin state transitions due to the strong magnetic anisotropy.
+A magnetization jump occurs at the metamagnetic transition from the 1/3-plateau to the partially polarized phase [see Fig.~\ref{fig1}(b)]~\cite{AZ2025PRBL, Tian2023PRB}.
+This jump vanishes above a critical temperature, as shown schematically in Figs.~\ref{fig1}(d-f); however, anomalies persist in the specific heat at higher temperatures~\cite{AZ2023PRB, Tian2023PRB}.
+A rich field-temperature phase diagram has been mapped out by magnetic and thermodynamic measurements, complemented by low-energy dynamical probes of spin fluctuations via $\mu$SR and NMR~\cite{Khuntia2025PRB}.
+These measurements collectively establish \nbwo\ as a compelling platform for investigating field-induced magnetic transitions and critical phenomena.